 Chatham Marconi Maritime Center(CMMC) occupies the largest two of ten historic structures built for Guglielmo Marconi in 1914.
 These buildings are the Education Center and administrative offices within the renovated "Hotel Nautilus" Residence Building, and the Marconi/RCA Wireless Museum in the former Receiving Station Operating Building.
-2019 will be our eighth season of operation, and we now have activities extending all year long.
+2021 will be our tenth season of operation, and we now have activities extending all year long.

 In addition to assisting and guiding summer-season visitors to the Museum, opportunities for volunteers include improving and developing exhibits, restoring equipment and artifacts for display, researching our 100-year history, communicating via print and social media, arranging special events and group tours, and many other facets of the Center's operations.

 With grant funding and donations, CMMC's Education Center creates and delivers Communications Science curricula for the Monomoy Regional School district and other area secondary schools.
 We offer Science, Technology, Engineering & Mathematics (STEM) courses after school hours and in the evenings during the school year, and we conduct Summer Science programs weekly during July and August.

 Some of our volunteers are active in several endeavors.
 If CMMC sounds interesting to you, please consider becoming a Museum Host or volunteering for other activities.
 We welcome your interest and would be happy to have you involved at any time of the year.

 For more information or to reserve your place in an Orientation Session, please e-mail email@example.com , or call 508-945-8889.

 Finds and welcomes volunteers, helping them to become familiar with the organization and its goals.
 Introduces them to committee moderators who can explain the roles that need to be filled.
 Works with the Operations Manager to fill Host, Docent and Cashier slots during the active season.